alire-project/alire/doc/user-changes.md

 The manifest internal format has been simplified by eliminating the possibility of multiple releases from its contents, which removes some nesting, and removing or making optional some fields that only make sense at the time of publishing a crate to some index.
-Check the [catalog-format-spec.md] file for details.
+Check the [catalog-format-spec](catalog-format-spec) file for details.

 The `alire` directory continues to exist, and it is used to store the source code of dependencies, local configuration and backup files.
 It can be safely